dciccale/comment.js/README.md

 Inspired by one of the firsts versions of dr.js by Dmitry Baranovskiy.

-At that moment dr.js was not as powerful or flexible enough for me and I made some PRs but there was little people concerned so I decided making this fork with the idea to keep improving it as a different library.
-I hope no remorse for taking the awesome and fun syntax for writing the comments :)
+This is a complete re-write, (except for the toc generation which keeps some similarity).
+Also kept the awesome and fun syntax for writing the comments :)

 ## Installation